About Timatis Maps

 Subscriptions

-If at some point during or after your trial period you want to subscribe to a plan you can click on the "Select subscription" button in your account page.
+If at some point during or after your trial period you want to subscribe to a plan you can click on the "Select plan" button in your account page.
 You will see the available subscription plans and their prices.
 Clicking on a subscription plan will direct you to a payment page hosted by Stripe Inc., our payment processor, where you can finish the transaction.
 When directed back to your account page, the SUBSCRIPTIONS section shows your active subscription and the renewal date.

 Changing your subscription

-The following screenshot shows an example of a subscription upgrade from S to M scheduled for 22 September 2023:
+The following screenshot shows an example of a subscription upgrade from S to M scheduled for 2 October 2024:

 Cancellation